 What requires hospitalisation

-- Do not remove helmet (if present) unless trained to do so
+- Do not remove the helmet (if present) unless trained to do so.

-It is useful to have a list of local medical doctors, concussion clinics and emergency departments close to where the sport/activity is being played.
-A pre-activity checklist of the appropriate services could include:
+It is useful to have a list of medical service providers that are close to where the sport/activity is taking place.
+A pre-activity checklist of medical service providers could include:

 - Local doctors or medical centre.